lukaszgendek/live-footboal-scoreboard/README.md

 ## Step-by-Step Process

 1. **Define Initial Acceptance Criteria**:
    The initial acceptance criteria were defined to cover the basic functionality of the scoreboard.
-These criteria are documented in the [acceptance_criteria.md](./acceptance_criteria.md) file and also included in the [scoreboard.feature](./scoreboard.feature) file written in Gherkin language.
+These criteria are documented in the [scoreboard.feature](./scoreboard.feature) file written in Gherkin language and in the README.md file.

 2. **Create Cucumber Skeletons**:
    For each acceptance criterion, a corresponding Cucumber skeleton was created in the `ScoreboardSteps.java` file.
 These skeletons define the Given-When-Then structure for the tests.